CSV Upload Tool

 • “2”, “value, with “unescaped double quotes””

-When importing a CSV into an existing table in the custom schema, also keep in mind the following:
+When importing a CSV into an existing table in the custom schema using Append to table, also keep in mind the following:

 • The case (upper or lower) of the column names in your .csv file must match the case of the column names in the table you are trying to import into in the custom schema.